Car Seat Mistakes in Winter: How to Avoid | Reader's Digest

-This Is the Number-One Mistake Parents Make with Car Seats in Winter
+Never, Ever Put Your Child in a Car Seat with a Winter Jacket

 Are you driving your children toward danger?
-Here's why you need to disrobe your child to keep him safe this winter.

 “Bulky coats and clothing often require the harness to be loosened to accommodate the attire,” Jenkins explains.
 “The harness will appear to be tight, but the crash forces during an accident cause the bulky clothing to compress leaving extra space between the child and the harness.”
 (There is no age limit when it comes to seat protection: Experts say adults are also more secure when buckled in without their puffer coats.)

+To test if your kid’s coat is too bulky, strap your baby into the car seat, coat and all.
+Unstrap—but don’t loosen—the harness, then take your kid’s coat off.
+When you strap your child back in jacket-free, you shouldn’t be able to pinch the strap.
+If you can, your kid wouldn’t be secure wearing that puffer jacket.

 As most parents know, getting your child into a car seat is a time-consuming chore all by itself, nevermind when you have to get them out of a coat and you’re freezing yourself.
+(You’ll be able to relate to these other 16 things parents of young children wish others knew.)
 Jenkins recommends these tips for a busy parent to keep their child protected and warm while traveling:

 - Remove the coat.
 Secure your child in the car seat without a coat.
 Then place the bulky coat backwards on the child on top of the straps.

 - Use a blanket.
-Layer infants with blankets over fastened car seat straps
+Layer infants with blankets over fastened car seat straps.
+(Here’s how to protect your kid’s skin from the cold.)

 - Slim down.
 Use a sweater or windbreaker that’s thin enough that can be used in the car seat without making adjustments to the harness.